vanwinr/vanwinr/README.md

 - 👋 Hi, I’m Richard VanWinkle
 - 👀 I’m interested in video games, anime, collectable figures and art!
-- 🌱 I’m currently learning fron-end web development
+- 🌱 I’m currently learning front-end web development
 - 💞️ I’m looking to collaborate on projects with like minded indivuals.
 - 📫 How to reach me vanwinkle0110@outlook.com